Azure/appservice-actions/README.md

-# Azure App Service Actions for GitHub
+# GitHub Actions for deploying to Azure App Service

 With the Azure App Service Actions for GitHub, you can automate your workflow to deploy [Azure Web Apps](https://azure.microsoft.com/en-us/services/app-service/web/) and [Azure Web Apps for Containers](https://azure.microsoft.com/en-us/services/app-service/containers/) using GitHub Actions.